rjv2dlv/trip-fare-processor/README.md

 2. Fares are symmetric.
 Eg: traveling from StopA to StopB costs the same as StopB to StopA.
 3. Lombok is used to reduce boilerplate code (e.g., getters, setters, logging).
 4. BigDecimal is used for fare calculations to ensure precision, even though it's not the most performant data type.
+5. The input file is well-formed and is not missing data.

 ## How to Build and Run the Project